‘I’m obsessed with greatness’: track cycling’s Katie Archibald on the long road to LA 2028 Olympics

 The pair started working together in the run-up to the Paris Olympics before her injury put a stop to that, but after her recovery, she says: “I kept trying to try something new and I knew that my brother was there, and in my experience we were fantastic together.
 So this year I was like fuck it, I’m just gonna see if John will coach me again.”
 She jokes, “I’m paying him less than I did pay him before Paris.
 His services haven’t changed at all but I guess my situation has – but he still said yes!
 I’m enjoying it a lot.”

-This time Archibald will only contest the elimination race and the Madison, the latter alongside current European silver medallist Maddie Leech.
+The World Championships run from Wednesday 22 to Sunday 26 October; this time Archibald will only contest the elimination race on Thursday and the Madison, alongside current European silver medallist Maddie Leech, on Saturday.
 It is the first time since 2017 that Archibald is not in the team pursuit squad.
 To say the Scot is passionate about team pursuit as a discipline is an understatement, but missing it is a deliberate move as she builds towards the Olympics in 2028.

 “I would say I’m essentially obsessed with greatness in this niche sport,” she says.
 “The pinnacle of that is the Olympic Games.
 So if I’m interested in becoming the best track cyclist that I can be, that is going to LA.
 The two are inextricably intertwined.
 So it’s never too early [to think about LA], but it is too early to make a plan to lay out a path that’s set for that.”